2 Days Itinerary in Kyoto

 Kyoto is a must-visit city in Japan for every traveller, but if you are planning to visit there for a short duration, you will need to plan your itinerary in advance and travel efficiently.

-Let’s check out the best thing do to in Kyoto in two days!
+Let’s check out the best thing to do in Kyoto in two days!

 Day 1

--Fushimi Inari Taisha Shrine
+Fushimi Inari Taisha Shrine

 As you have only 2 days in Kyoto, I’d suggest you to start your day from early morning!
 The first stop is Fushimi Inari Taisha Shrine (伏見稲荷大社), known for the iconic view of vermilion torii gates that was featured on the movie Memoirs of a Geisha in 2005.

-I really recommend you to visit there as early as you can since it’s one of the busiest tourist sites in Japan.
-If you wish to explore the shrine with peaceful atmosphere and take photos of the magnificent torii gates without other tourists, you should visit there before big crowds arrive.
+I really recommend that you visit there as early as you can since it’s one of the busiest tourist sites in Japan.
+If you wish to explore the shrine with a peaceful atmosphere and take photos of the magnificent torii gates without other tourists, you should visit there before big crowds arrive.

--Higashiyama District
+Higashiyama District

 After Fushimi Inari Taisha Shrine, let’s head up north to the most attractive neighbourhood in Kyoto, Higashiyama District (東山).

-▶ Best Things to Buy in Kyoto
+Related: Best Things to Buy in Kyoto

-While visiting Higashiyama area, make sure to stop to take a photo of Yasaka Pagoda (八坂の塔), the well-known landmark in Kyoto.
+While visiting the Higashiyama area, make sure to stop to take a photo of Yasaka Pagoda (八坂の塔), the well-known landmark in Kyoto.

--Nanzenji Temple & Ginkakuji Temple
+Nanzenji Temple & Ginkakuji Temple

-In the afternoon, I’d recommend you to visit these two temples which are both located in the northern Higashiyama District.
+In the afternoon, I’d recommend you to visit these two temples, which are both located in the northern Higashiyama District.

-If it’s cherry blossom season, you should head to Ginkakuji Temple (銀閣寺) via the Philosopher’s Path (哲学の道) which is situated between these two temples.
+If it’s cherry blossom season, you should head to Ginkakuji Temple (銀閣寺) via the Philosopher’s Path (哲学の道), which is situated between these two temples.

-▶ Best Cafes and Restaurants at Kamogawa River
+More info: Best Cafes and Restaurants at Kamogawa River

 At night, you should indulge yourself with delicious Kyoto cuisine.
-Here are articles that you may get some ideas for where to dine in Kyoto!
+Here are articles that you may get some ideas from for where to dine in Kyoto!

-▶ Best Restaurants in Kyoto
+Best Restaurants in Kyoto

-▶ Best Michelin Star Restaurants in Kyoto
+Best Michelin Star Restaurants in Kyoto

 To find more great drinking spots in Kyoto, please check the link below: